mykle1/MMM-MARS/README.md

 ## Here's what you get

-Rover's Opportunity, Spirit and Curiosity each have a full array of specialized cameras.
+* Rover's Opportunity, Spirit and Curiosity each have a full array of specialized cameras.

-Each has taken hundreds of thousands of stunning images right from the surface of Mars.
+* Each has taken hundreds of thousands of stunning images right from the surface of Mars.

-You can choose which rover you want and the sol date that the pictures were taken.
+* You can choose which rover you want and the sol date that the pictures were taken.

-The module will do the rest, giving you information with each image.
+* The module will do the rest, giving you information with each image.

 ## Examples

+* One with a header, one without a header.

 ![](pix/1.JPG) ![](pix/2.JPG)